jetbrains-academy/flask-app-course/Introduction/Multi-component application/task.md

 What we intend to make is a backend application consisting of multiple micro-services.
 We'll be building a simple API that performs some basic CRUD operations on a database of smart home devices.
-For simplicity, we are going to be using a Python `shelf` object instead of a real database solution.
+For simplicity, we are going to be using persistent data storage instead of a real database solution.
 The additional step will be an API gateway backend which is a sort of router and authoriser of the client requests.
 All of this means, our application will consist of two backend components, one being the inventory manager, and the other being the API gateway.
 The application will expose a RESTful interface.